cartwheelweb/django-la-profiles/docs/overview.rst

 Using a package-management tool
 -------------------------------

-The easiest way by far to install django-profiles and most other interesting Python software is by using an automated package-management tool, so if you're not already familiar with the available tools for Python, now's as good a time as any to get
+The easiest way by far to install django-la-profiles and most other interesting Python software is by using an automated package-management tool, so if you're not already familiar with the available tools for Python, now's as good a time as any to get